IceAsteroid/fixed-pitch-whitespace-mode/README.md

 in `indent-tabs-mode-hook`.

 ## About the global & local modes in this package
-This package provides both the local & global modes, the local mode `fixed-pitch-whitespace-local-mode` can be turned on specifically for a buffer, that does not differentiate whether it's a `variable-pitch-mode` enabled buffer.
-(Use with care as some buffers witout `variable-pitch-mode` may behave weirdly) or not, use with care.
+This package provides both the local & global modes.

+The local mode `fixed-pitch-whitespace-local-mode` can be turned on specifically for a buffer, that does not differentiate whether it's a `variable-pitch-mode` enabled buffer or not.
+(Use with care as some buffers witout `variable-pitch-mode` may behave weirdly)

 The global mode `fixed-pitch-whitespace-global-mode` can be turned on, which enables the mode for buffers that has `variable-pitch-mode` enabled.